Extreme Rules (2017)

-The 2017 Extreme Rules was the ninth annual Extreme Rules professional wrestling pay-per-view and livestreaming event produced by WWE.
-It was held exclusively for wrestlers from the promotion's Raw brand division.
-The event took place on June 4, 2017, at the Royal Farms Arena in Baltimore, Maryland, and was the second Extreme Rules event to take place at this venue after the 2010 edition when the arena was still called the 1st Mariner Arena (renamed to Royal Farms Arena in 2014).
+The 2017 Extreme Rules was a professional wrestling pay-per-view (PPV) and livestreaming event produced by WWE.
+It was the ninth annual Extreme Rules and took place on June 4, 2017, at the Royal Farms Arena in Baltimore, Maryland, held exclusively for wrestlers from the promotion's Raw brand division.
+This was the second Extreme Rules held at this venue after the 2010 event, when it was formerly known as 1st Mariner Arena (renamed in 2014).
 It was also the only brand-exclusive Extreme Rules event to be held during either of WWE's brand extension periods.
 The concept of Extreme Rules is that the event features various hardcore-based matches.

-Seven matches were contested at the event, including one match on the Kickoff pre-show.
+Seven matches were contested at the event, including one on the Kickoff pre-show.
 Only three of the main card's matches were contested under a hardcore stipulation.
-In the main event, Samoa Joe defeated Roman Reigns, Seth Rollins, Finn Bálor, and Bray Wyatt in an Extreme Rules Fatal Five-way match to earn a Universal Championship match at Great Balls of Fire.
-On the undercard, Cesaro and Sheamus defeated The Hardy Boyz (Jeff Hardy and Matt Hardy) in a Steel Cage match to win their second Raw Tag Team Championship as a team, and in the opening bout, The Miz defeated Dean Ambrose to win his seventh Intercontinental Championship.
+In the main event, Samoa Joe defeated Roman Reigns, Seth Rollins, Finn Bálor, and Bray Wyatt in an Extreme Rules fatal five-way match to earn a Universal Championship match at Great Balls of Fire.
+In other prominent matches, Cesaro and Sheamus defeated The Hardy Boyz (Jeff Hardy and Matt Hardy) in a Steel Cage match to win their second Raw Tag Team Championship as a team, and in the opening bout, The Miz defeated Dean Ambrose to win his seventh Intercontinental Championship.

 Production

 Background

-Extreme Rules is an annual gimmick pay-per-view (PPV) and WWE Network event produced by WWE since 2009.
-The concept of the show is that the event features various matches that are contested under hardcore rules and generally features one Extreme Rules match.
-The defunct Extreme Championship Wrestling promotion, which WWE acquired in 2003, originally used the "extreme rules" term to describe the regulations for all of its matches; WWE adopted the term and has since used it in place of "hardcore match" or "hardcore rules".
-The 2017 Extreme Rules event was the ninth event under the Extreme Rules chronology.
-It was held exclusively for wrestlers from the Raw brand, following the reintroduction of the brand extension in July 2016, where WWE again split its roster between the Raw and SmackDown brands, where wrestlers were exclusively assigned to perform.
-The event took place on June 4, 2017, at the Royal Farms Arena in Baltimore, Maryland, marking the second Extreme Rules event to take place at this venue after the 2010 edition when the arena was still called the 1st Mariner Arena (renamed to Royal Farms Arena in 2014).
+Extreme Rules was an annual professional wrestling event produced by WWE since 2009.
+The concept of the event was that it featured various matches that were contested under hardcore rules and generally featured one Extreme Rules match.
+The defunct Extreme Championship Wrestling promotion, which WWE acquired in 2003, originally used the "extreme rules" term to describe the regulations for all of its matches; WWE adopted the term, using it in place of "hardcore match" or "hardcore rules".
+Announced on February 27, 2017, the 2017 Extreme Rules event was the ninth Extreme Rules and was held exclusively for wrestlers from the Raw brand, following the reintroduction of the brand extension in July 2016, where WWE again split its roster between the Raw and SmackDown brands, where wrestlers were exclusively assigned to perform.
+The event took place on June 4, 2017, at the Royal Farms Arena in Baltimore, Maryland, marking the second Extreme Rules event to take place at this venue after the 2010 event, when it was formerly known as 1st Mariner Arena (renamed in 2014).
+The event aired on pay-per-view (PPV) worldwide and was livestreamed on the WWE Network.
+Tickets went on sale on March 4 through Ticketmaster.